Genomic Expression Archive

 • human data that require controlled access (submit to JGA)

-• transcript assemblies (submit directly to DRA and the Transcriptome Shotgun Assembly of DDBJ)
+• transcript assemblies (submit to DRA and TSA of DDBJ)

-• whole genome sequencing (submit directly to DRA and WGS of DDBJ )
+• whole genome sequencing (submit to DRA and WGS of DDBJ )

-• metagenomic sequencing (submit directly to DRA and environmental sequences of DDBJ)
+• metagenomic sequencing (submit to DRA and ENV of DDBJ)

-• resequencing, variation or copy number projects (submit directly to DRA and the appropriate NCBI (human-only) and EBI variation resources)
+• resequencing, variation or copy number projects (submit to DRA, and human data to TogoVar-repository and non-human data to EBI Variation Archive)

-• survey sequencing, whole exome (submit directly to DRA)
+• survey sequencing, whole exome (submit to DRA)

 Submission files